 or,

-at least 5 years’ experience as an un-certificated AtoN Manager in an internationally recognised AtoN service provider.
+at least 5 years experience as an un-certificated AtoN Manager in an recognised AtoN service provider.

 or,

-at least 5 years’ experience in the maritime department of a national Competent Authority.
+at least 5 years experience in the maritime department of a national Competent Authority.

 COURSE PREQUALIFICATION

-The course requires participants to have acquired a demonstrated competency as a Level 1 AtoN Manager.
+The course requires participants to have acquired a demonstrated competency as a AtoN Manager.
 Potential participants who have held an International Level 1 certificate as an AtoN Manager for at least 2 years will automatically pre-qualify for this course.
-All other potential participants, including those who hold a Certificate of Competence issued by a Competent Authority during the transition period of four years specified in IALA Standard 1050 will be required to take a prequalification test set by the IALA World-Wide Academy.
+All other potential participants, including those who hold a Certificate of Competence issued by a Competent Authority during the transition period of four years specified in IALA Standard 1050, will be required to take a prequalification test set by the IALA World-Wide Academy.
 This will comprise 50 “easy” questions taken from the data-bank for the complete L1.1 syllabus.
 Potential participants who answer at least 20 questions correctly will prequalify.

 COURSE INTAKE – LIMITATIONS